riyaaparanji/Call2Code_Hackathon/README.md

 🎓 Club Connect

-> _The only stop you need to manage all your clubs, events, and chaos at Manipal._
+> From scattered announcements to chaotic recruitments, student clubs are running on broken systems—and it’s costing students the chance to truly connect and grow.
+> ClubConnect is your one stop solution to all these problems
-> Built at **ISTE Devcraft Hackathon**, fueled by 2 cups of coffee,  and 1 mini existential crisis.
+> Built at **Call2Code Hackathon**, fueled by 2 cups of coffee,  and a mini existential crisis.

  🧠 What is Club Connect?